Concepts → Sharpshooter break-even

 The most common Sharpshooter pairing is with Crossbow Expert and a Hand Crossbow.
 CBE gives you a bonus-action attack with a Hand Crossbow when you Attack-action with one.
 So a CBE+SS Fighter at level 5 (Extra Attack) gets three attacks per round at 1d6+DEX+10 each.

-The break-even math is per-attack, not per-round — but because every CBE+SS attack is 1d6+5 base (mean 8.5) instead of 1d8+5 base (mean 9.5), the table shifts down by ~1: break-even AC ≈ attack-bonus + 6 for a CBE+SS build at +9 = AC 15, not 16.
+The break-even math is per-attack, not per-round.
+Because every CBE+SS attack is 1d6+5 base (mean 8.5) instead of 1d8+5 base (mean 9.5), the table shifts down by about 1: break-even AC ≈ attack-bonus + 6 for a CBE+SS build at +9, so AC 15, not 16.

 The aggregate effect is famously lopsided: three attacks at 1d6+15 against AC 15 produces enormous DPR, which is why CBE+SS Fighter has been the default 5e ranged optimisation answer for a decade.
+Stack Elven Accuracy on top (half-elf with frequent advantage from Pack Tactics or Reckless-equivalent) and the third-die effect on each of the three attacks comfortably offsets the −5 penalty even against AC 18+.

 The long-range wrinkle

-multiplies the miss probability by itself.
-See
+the miss probability by itself (see

 advantage and

-disadvantage for the curve.
+disadvantage for the curve).
 Against AC 15 with a +9 attack

 bonus, disadvantage drops your hit chance from 15/20

-to (15/20)² = 56.25% — a ~19-point swing.
-The −5
+to (15/20)² = 56.25%, a roughly 19-point swing.
+The

-that Sharpshooter charges you to ignore that disadvantage is
+−5 that Sharpshooter charges you to ignore that disadvantage is

-against targets where you'd otherwise leave it off.
+targets where you'd otherwise leave it off.

 Try it yourself